 Question #7 to Ask Before Buying An Online Course: If I pay someone to teach me this, what will it empower me to do (and is that worth it to me)?

 Take a step back from the shiny object.
 What will this training ACTUALLY empower you to do?
-Maybe it empowers you to FINALLY quit the 9 to 5 grind, or maybe it empowers you to get paid what you’re worth and beat the overwhelm as a freelancer, for example.
-If these things are important to you, then Goodbye 9 to 5 and Set Yourself Up For Freelancing Success are great choices, respectively.
+Maybe it empowers you to FINALLY quit the 9 to 5 grind, or maybe it empowers you to get paid what you’re worth as a freelancer, for example.
+If these things are important to you, then Goodbye 9 to 5 and Keep Your Clients are great choices, respectively.